humanestandards/home/src/pages/index.md

     features:
       - subtitle: 'First things first, let''s clarify some truths about Ethics and AI:'
         content: >
-          1. Our Humane Standards concern all Peoples, whether you do relate with their content and understand it or not,
+          1. Our Common Humane Standards concern all Peoples, whether you do relate with their content and understand it or not,

           2. Artificial Intelligence Ethics are policies concerning our Social